RookeriesDevelopment/pep_demo/README.md

 ## Set up

-Create a `secrets.dart` file in the lib directory with your credentials and userID:
+Create a `secrets.dart` file in the app/lib directory with your credentials and userID:

 ```dart
 String clientUUID = "";